Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 SUMIT RAJ: More or less yes.
 I know I am being candid here but that’s the truth unless the college curriculum and teaching techniques are not ages old.

-Also, In India, not so many graduation schools have Python in their syllabus.
+Also, In India, not so many graduate schools have Python in their syllabus.
 In my case, I got to know about it when I started exploring Hacking techniques and ended up using Python and fell in love with it.